 - 1. Directly supervises assistant instructors and participates in evaluation their performance. - 2.
 Maintains records as required by the academy. - 3.
-Performs other related duties as may be assigned by the director or coordinator
+Any other related duties as may be assigned by the director and must have the physical capacity related to the instructional assignment.

-4-4.2 COMPENSATION AND EVALUATIONS
+4-4.3 COMPENSATION AND EVALUATIONS

 Instructors will be evaluated on a periodic basis by the director and/or a member of the instructor certification committee.
 These evaluations shall become part of the instructors permanent file and after due process will become part of the basis for promotion/demotion.
-The rate of compensation for instructors will be \$25 per hour.
+The rate of compensation for instructors will be \$20 per hour.

-4-5 INSTRUCTOR COORDINATOR
+4-5 INSTRUCTOR COORDINATOR (Instructor Level II)

-An instructor coordinator is a staff member who meets the following criteria:
+An instructor coordinator is a permanent staff member who meets the following criteria:

 - 1. Has served as an instructor and fulfilled all of the requirements of that classification as determined by the director and instructor certification committee for a period of not less than two (2) years and has accumulated forty (40) instructional hours. - 2.
-Has been an instructor for a period of not less than two (2) years and has taught a sufficient number of classes to be objectively evaluated and received the recommendation of the director and the approval of the instructor certification committee to be elevated to the position of instructor coordinator.
+Has been an instructor for a period of not less than two (2) years and has taught a sufficient number of classes to be objectively evaluated and received the recommendation of the director and the approval of the instructor certification committee to be elevated to the position of instructor coordinator. - 3.
+Certified as an Instructor II (NFPA 1041). - 4.
+Meets the physical capacity related to the instructional assignment.

 - 1. Coordinates programs and presentations including: - a.
 Arranges for equipment and instructional materials. - b.
 Overall monitoring of student and instructor performance to insure there is no deviation of quality or content. - c.
 Provision of, or arrangement for, substitute instructors and program schedule changes when necessary. - d.
-Assists the director in program scheduling and assignment of instructional staff. - e.
+Assists the director n program scheduling and assignment of instructional staff. - e.
 Maintain program grades and provide for all testing. - f.
 To submit all required program documentation as required to the director. - 2.
 Supervises instructional staff as assigned and assists in evaluation of programs and instructors. - 3.
-Substitute for instructors if necessary during emergency absences. - 4.
-Performs other duties as assigned by the Director.
+Substitute for instructors if necessary during emergency absences.

-4-5.2 COMPENSATION AND EVALUATIONS
+4-5.3 COMPENSATION AND EVALUATIONS

 Instructor coordinators will be evaluated periodically by the director and/or a member of the instructor certification committee.
 These evaluations shall become part of their permanent file and be part of the basis for promotion or demotion.
-The rate of pay for instructor coordinators when instructing will be \$25 per hour.
+The rate of pay for instructor coordinators when instructing will be \$20 per hour.
 The rate of pay when acting as a coordinator shall be set by the board on an individual program basis.